quoctruong/PowerShellTutorialPrototype/README.md

 # Create a new tutorial

-To create a new tutorial, run `New-Tutorial <TutorialName>` To add a tutorial to an existing module, run `Add-Tutorial <ModuleName>` This will create a new tutorial.
-After that, it will open up a data file that contains the Tutorial information in ISE.
+To create a new tutorial, run `New-Tutorial <TutorialName>`

+To add a tutorial to an existing module, run `Add-Tutorial <ModuleName>`

+After that, a data file that contains the Tutorial information will be opened in the ISE.

 The data file contains an array of hashtable where it hashtable corresponds to a step in the tutorial.
 There are 4 possible keys in the hashtable: